 Or am I a type of person who makes excuses?

 From there, it’s easy to fall into a downward spiral of negative thoughts and bad behavior.

 As someone who writes a lot about behavior, motivation, and habits; it’s hard for me to not just throw advice at people.

 So I’ve got something different for you today.

 I’m giving you the permission to do most of the “bad” habits.
 Yes, there you go.
 I said it.

-The only exception is the bad behaviors which are highly addictive or destructive.
+The only exception is the bad behaviors that are highly addictive or destructive.
 In those cases, it’s better to quit cold turkey or gradually decrease the behavior.

-But in all the other cases, it’s unnecessary to completely eliminate the so-called “bad” habits.
-In fact, no one is perfect and we all have the secret habits we’re not proud of.
+But in all the other cases, it’s unnecessary to eliminate the so-called “bad” habits.
+In fact, no one is perfect and we all have secret habits we’re not proud of.

 So here’s what the dosage principle looks like.

 For all behaviors, set the right dose for yourself to get the most benefits without the side effects.